AaronLeoCooper/webpack-ts-kit/README.md

 `npm run lint` — Run TSLint on files in the `src` directory

+## Must-have goals checklist

+- [ ] Finish getting Webpack config set up with the desired features
+  - Stylesheet loader (SASS, CSS Modules, PostCSS)
+  - Static asset loaders (images, fonts, etc...)
+- [ ] Add testing suite with full TypeScript support
+- [ ] Research & add common TypeScript definitions modules

+## "Optimistic" goals checklist

+- [ ] CLI tool for code/module generation
+- [ ] Easy swapping of Webpack loaders in config

 ## About

-This was created in a couple of spare hours for fun as a primer to Webpack v3's new features.
+This was first created in a couple of spare hours for fun as a primer to Webpack v3 & TypeScript 2.4's new features.

-This just goes to show that both TypeScript and Webpack have come a long way (and keept getting better) towards being as developer-friendly as possible, giving us amazing tooling for little overhead when getting setup.
+The speed at which it's now possible to set up a Webpack-based dev/prod setup goes to show that Webpack has come a long way (and keeps on going) towards being as developer-friendly as possible, giving us amazing tooling for little overhead during the initial setup.

 **Developed by [Aaron Leo Cooper](http://webdevdiaries.com) for [2359Media](https://2359media.com)**